ajesamann/indigov-take-home/README.md

 ## Scaling Considerations

 Imagine the app needs to process millions of new constituents daily.
-Here's what I would change or explore for a more optimal solution:
+Here's a few things I would change or explore for a more optimal solution:

 - This application would be much more write-heavy without too many relations (if any at all), so a relational database might not make sense.
 It might make more sense to go with a NoSQL database.

-- We should implement a rate limiter to prevent abuse of specific endpoints and protect against excessive requests from a single user.
+- Implement a rate limiter to prevent abuse of specific endpoints and protect against excessive requests from a single user.
 You could also introdue a CAPTCHA to prevent bots.

 - Perform data validation on the front-end as well to prevent unnecessary server calls.

+- Implement pagination for any endpoints that return large datasets.
+Returning millions of records at once over the network is extremely inefficient and can cause a multitude of performance issues.
+The front-end would also struggle to render such a large volume of data, potentially causing the app to crash.

 ## Thank you